Capital impairment

 Capital impairment is the case when the company lost its asset, so the asset is lower than the stock of a company.
 One way to avoid capital impairment is reduction of capital without any compensation.
+Impaired capital may occur when a company incurs losses that result in negative retained earnings, also referred to as a retained deficit.
+Retained earnings can be reduced by dividend distributions; therefore, excessive dividend payments may contribute to a negative balance.
+In some jurisdictions, incorporation laws restrict companies from issuing dividends until any retained earnings deficit is resolved.